alexo-git/embedded-basic/README.md

 This script language implemented as compiler to some intermediate p-code, which is executed on simple vitrual machine in device.
 This approach will greatly simplify the requirements for the target device because the lexical analyzer and the code generator run on the host.

-The script language support, depend on compile-time directive, one of three type of data - int32, float32 or fixed point 16.16 format.
+The script language support, depend on compile-time directive, one of three type of data - int32, float32 or fixed point 16Q16 format (for use this feature you will need add to project `libfixmath` library).
 During compile you can enable match library.
 Match library implement standard set of math function (sin, cos, tan, ln, log ...).
 Also, it is possible to extend script language with user-defined keywords or dynamic function (dynamic function is a function (re)defined during run-time)